 Source: NHA 2017

 One explicit gap in service coverage for all groups is dental care which is not included to the publicly funded benefit package.
-However, dental care is not the main cause of financial hardship for any income group which suggest that households prioritise other more urging health needs, potentially resulting in high unmet need for dental care.
+However, dental care is not the main cause of financial hardship for any income group which suggest that households prioritise other more urging health needs, potentially resulting in unmet need for dental care (about 5% of OOP).
 Since 2018, the high out-of-pocket spending on inpatient care is the main source of catastrophic expenditure for the richest households.
 This could be the result of the changes in the coverage policy terminating the richest households’ entitlement to the Universal Health Care Programme benefits in mid-2017.

 High out-of-pocket spending on medicines is the main cause of catastrophic spending for all other income groups (see below).
 Second largest source of catastrophic spending for these income groups is outpatient services.
 The Universal Health Care Programme benefit design has been prioritizing inpatient care since beginning.
 Essential outpatient services are expected to be part of the primary care package but in practice patients seek care from specialists and pay out-of-pocket, partly due to the low level of trust towards primary health care providers but also because of the gaps in services included to the primary health care package.
 For example, diagnostic tests in case of cancer suspicion, except organized screening programmes, are not included to the Universal Health Care Programme.
 Moreover, the capitation payment for the PHC is not risk-stratified and is not revised regularly which results in discrepancies between the population health needs and actual resources available to meet these needs.
 Furthermore, providers have strong incentive to increase their revenues by prescribing additional diagnostic services which are covered by out-of-pocket payments.
 This results in overutilization of laboratory tests and clinical imagines by those patients who have capacity to pay.